 Before I get into the answer, I just want to say how great it is that you’re following your instincts and looking into your child’s

-diagnosis of ADHD (also known as ADD).
+(also known as ADD).
 It’s very important to pay attention to those feelings and get more information.